Machine Learning Specialization (Andrew Ng) — The 60-Second Verdict

 Is the Machine Learning Specialization (Andrew Ng) worth it?

 For career switchers entering the field for the first time, yes.
-The cert provides structured learning, recognized branding, and a capstone you can show in interviews.
+The cert provides structured learning, recognized branding, and a structured foundation to build a portfolio project on.
 For working professionals already in the field, generally not — the curriculum targets beginners.

 How long does the Machine Learning Specialization (Andrew Ng) actually take?

-~3 months at 9 hours/week (3 courses) is Coursera’s official estimate.
+2 months at 10 hours a week (3 courses) is Coursera’s official estimate.
 Real completion times vary; working professionals at 6-8 hours per week typically take longer than the stated timeline.
 Faster completion is possible for full-time learners.

 Can I get the Machine Learning Specialization (Andrew Ng) with Coursera financial aid?